InsideCI/nego/README.md

 NEGO is a UFPB SIGAA Restful API created with Golang for study purposes only, but it may fit your needs.

+Feel free to use and contribute.

 ### MAIN FEATURES:

-- Readable and simple code.
+- Readable and simple code;
-- Uses [GORM](github.com/jinzhu/gorm) as the default database management tool for a more dynamic approach to databases.
+- Uses [GORM](github.com/jinzhu/gorm) as the default database management tool for a more dynamic and generic approach to databases;
-- Router specification created with [CHI](github.com/go-chi/chi) reliable router structure.
+- Router specification created with [CHI](github.com/go-chi/chi) reliable router structure;
-- Generic repository and middlewares.
+- Generic repository and middlewares;
-- Multi database support for each resource.
+- Multi database support for each resource;
-- Multi ARCH: structure created for both REST and gRPC support.
+- Multi ARCH: created for both REST and gRPC support in mind;
+- Complete fetching capabilities: pagination, sorting, filtering.

 ### AVAILABLE RESOURCES: